What is the IEA?

-The voting system is outlined in Articles 61 and 62 of the IEA constituent document – (Agreement on an International Energy Program or IEP Agreement).
+The voting system is outlined in Articles 61 and 62 of the IEA constituent document, the Agreement on an International Energy Program or IEP Agreement.
 A majority vote is required for all decisions on the management of the IEA Programme of Work, and on procedural questions and recommendations.
 However, majority vote is based on a system of voting weights allocated to each member country.
 Unanimity is required for all other decisions than those for which a majority vote, or a special majority vote, are required.
 The latter is required, for example, for the activation of emergency measures specified in the IEP Agreement.

 What is the role of the Standing Groups?

 In addition to the Governing Board, the IEA has several Standing Committees (also known as Standing Groups), made up of member country government officials, which meet several times a year: